 Become a Member

 Contact Rev. Barnaby to discuss joining CVUUS.
 We suggest that you attend a “New UU” class to learn more about CVUUS and Unitarian Universalism before you join.
-They are offered every fall and spring.
+They are offered every fall and spring at your convenience online or onsite.

 At CVUUS we make a heartfelt effort to welcome all warmly.
 This includes new visitors, guests from other places, our regularly attending members and friends, and our newest members.